Perfecting the Perfect Part Time Job: Waiting Tables

 It’s also one of the best part-time job opportunities around.
 Weekends and nights are actually the best time to work as a waitress or waiter anyway.

 To make better tips, you have to become a better server.
-Once you get the mechanics down of the particular restaurant you’re working at, focus on the following things to improve your tips.
+Once you get the mechanics down of the particular restaurant you’re working at, focus on the following things to improve your serving and tips.

 How to Be a Good Waitress or Waiter

-Know your menu.
 Study the menu.
 Learn about the food you are serving.
 Try different things on the menu to see what you’re waiting on people.
 Have a few personal recommendations and be excited when a customer asks for help.

-Be personable and honest.
 This is huge.
 People are coming to this establishment to spend their hard-earned money.
 Act like that’s a big deal!
 Be appreciative and genuinely glad to see them.

 Above all, be honest with your customer.
 If you forgot something, apologize and move on.
 If you don’t know something, tell them you don’t and find a way to get their question answered.

-Be efficient.
 Always be thinking several moves ahead.
 When you’ve got three four-tops and a two-top going at the same time, you don’t have time to be running back and forth to the kitchen to meet the needs of individual customers, one by one.

 Think of all your customers being at one huge-ass table.
 When you go back to the kitchen for something, think about everyone at that big table – what do they need?
 Does someone need a refill?
 Did somebody ask for extra dressing?

-Keep your cool.
 If you’ve never been “in the weeds” then you haven’t been waiting tables long enough.
 You will eventually get in over your head and it will seem like the restaurant is caving in on you.

 As a server, you’re going to get it from all sides: rude customers, demanding managers, lazy cooks, etc. Avoid the temptation to fall into the trap of yelling at each other and being rude to one another that can easily take over a Saturday night.
 Stay calm and focus on the next thing you can do to get your job done.